Univision y Los Niños

-Univision y Los Niños (in English, "Univision and the Kids" and/or "Univision and the Children") is a former American children's programming block that airs on the Spanish-language television network Univision which premiered on June 26, 1989, to September 15, 1990.
+Univision y Los Niños (in English, "Univision and the Kids" and/or "Univision and the Children") was an American children's programming block that airs on the Spanish-language television network Univision which premiered on June 26, 1989, to September 15, 1990.
 The two-hour block—which airs Monday to Friday and Saturday morning cartoon from 7:00 to 9:00 a.m.
 ET/PT—features the network was in partnership with DIC Entertainment (now WildBrain) including animated series aimed at children between the ages of 2 and 14.
 It was the network's attempt to have a Saturday morning block.

 Programs featured on the block consist of a mixture of series originally produced in Spanish and dubbed versions of series that were originally produced and broadcast in English by DIC Enterprises consisting four 30-minute episodes.
 All shows featured on Univision y Los Niños are designed to meet federally mandated educational programming guidelines defined by the Federal Communications Commission (FCC) via the Children's Television Act.

 The following week, Univision y Los Niños aired for the final time on September 15, 1990, it was replaced by Platavision premiered on weekday and weekend morning block — including some of the DIC Animation City shows was caring on the air by Univision.